Browse Articles

 Sales

-How much does Articulate Localization cost?
-How do I purchase it?
+How much does a paid Localization plan cost?
+How do I activate it?

 Contact our sales team.
 Articulate Localization is priced according to your specific needs, and they can help you find the right fit.

-Can I purchase Articulate Localization if I’m on an individual Articulate 360 subscription?
+Can I activate a paid Localization plan if I’m on an individual Articulate 360 subscription?

 Yes.
 Articulate Localization may be purchased for both individual and Teams subscriptions.